HologramEducation/hologram-cpp/README.md

-# Hologram-SDK
+# CPP Hologram SDK
 Libraries to help you get connected with the Hologram Nova

 This is an unoffical repo with methods to connect the Hologram Nova and possibly other modems to the hologram network.
-Right now it contains things written in C++ but in the future it should have many usable languages.

 ## Windows Desktop
 This version makes use of the [Windows RAS component](Understanding_RAS.md "Windows RAS component") to create and dial up a connection to the cellular network.